EDCD/EDDI/SpeechResponder/Variables.md

 ## EDDI states

     - `capi_active` true when the companion API is active
+    - `icao_active` true if ICAO is currently enabled
+    - `ssml_active` true if ssml tags are currently enabled
     - `va_active` true when the Voice Attack plug-in is active

 ---